jsnanigans/vue-parallax-js/README.md

 # vue-parallax-js
-Tiny vue directive for parallax effect on elements.
+Tiny vue component that adds a directive for parallax effect on elements.
 - no dependencies.
 - lightweight
-- 1.5 kb minified
+- 1.7 kb minified

 ## Setup
 ```bash